obvonage/deved-platform/content/blog/en/introducing-the-vonage-helpdesk.md

 The important part here is to use your Ngrok URL, followed by \`tickets/webhook\`, which is a route defined in the Laravel application.
 You will also need to purchase a Vonage number to hook it up to the newly created application.

 OK, we should all be set.
-Open a browser and navigate to `localhost` and hopefully, you should see the splash screen:
+Open a browser and navigate to `localhost`, and hopefully, you should see the splash screen:

 ![Splash screen for helpdesk with Vonage logo](/content/blog/introducing-the-laravel-vonage-helpdesk/screenshot-2022-10-20-at-11.17.47.png)